top of page

 ADHD in the Transgender Population

-Being a transgender with ADHD comes with its own share of challenges, especially if you’re expected to operate in a world designed for a neurotypical and cisgender population.
-But once you understand and take control of your symptoms, the path becomes a lot clearer.
+Being transgender with ADHD comes with its share of challenges, especially if you’re expected to operate in a world designed for a neurotypical and cisgender population.

-Remember, ADHD offers many superpowers aside from just being “a mental condition made up of negative symptoms.”
+Remember, ADHD offers many positive qualities aside from just being “a diagnostic mental condition made up of negative symptoms.”
 Unbending persistence, the ability to hyperfocus, and out-of-the-box creativity stay with you at all times as your ADHD pride.

 When someone is diagnosed with ADHD, the part of their brain associated with focusing, planning, and executing tasks doesn’t perform as well as it should.
 ADHD also comes with three sub-types: hyperactive, inattentive, and, combined subtype.
 About 4.4% of adults in the U.S. live with ADHD.
 When it comes to the prevalence of ADHD in the transgender population, however, there is a substantial lack of research.